Deekshitha-kn/DotNet-core/README.md

 # DotNet-core

-This is completely for conduira digital internship.
+This is completely for conduira digital internship, as a three week internship